tillsc/rfid-timekeeping/README.md

 ### System requirements
 1. Ruby >= 1.8 with fully working *rubygems*
-   (=> don't use your systems package manager if you're having problems with this and try [rvm](https://rvm.beginrescueend.com/) instead)
+   (Don't use your system's package manager if you're having problems with this and try [rvm](https://rvm.beginrescueend.com/) instead)
 2. The [bundler](http://gembundler.com/) dependency management gem:

         gem install bundler

     or

         sudo gem install bundler